What 15 Bloggers Wish They Knew Before Starting A Blog: Part 2

-When I first published Part 1 of this post back in October, my hope was that you would come away with some new insight and perspective, no matter where you were in your blogging journey.
+When I first published Part 1 of this post, my hope was that you would come away with some new insight and perspective, no matter where you were in your blogging journey.

 The reality is that the lessons learned in blogging are a perpetually revolving door; What I thought I had figured out a month ago, I've learned new ways to tackle since, and so it really doesn't matter if you've been blogging for a week, a year, or ten - there are always new lessons to be learned.